Variety pack

 Common process associations: —anaerobic natural

-Robert’s opinion: Plenty fruity, it’s a clever collection of varietals that maintains Hacienda La Papaya’s standards.
+Robert’s opinion: Plenty fruity, it’s a clever collection of varietals that maintains Hacienda La Papaya’s standards and typical of Ecuadorian naturals.
+Yellow fruits, tropical fruits, some florality if the roast approach accentuates it.

 Castillo

 Description: A descendant of caturra prescribed by Colombia’s federal agricultural research institute to fight leaf rust epidemics.
 The back and forth of genetic selection vs. evolving fungi resulted in numerous, untracked sub-variants.
+There is plenty of confusion at the farm in what is caturra and castillo.
 Often used for experiments for new processes, e.g. coferments, yeast inoculations.

 Where it’s often found: Colombia